IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 Do you love gardens?
 Do you want to help maintain an incredible outdoor learning space at our school?
 Volunteers are needed to help support this wonderful resource for all Island View students.
 Contact [Rachel Esposito](membership@islandviewpta.org) for more information about how _you_ can help.

-## Gift Items for ASF Basket
+## Gift Items for Holiday Basket

-{{< fig src="/uploads/holiday lantern scene.jpg" title="holiday lantern image" align="right" class="max-w-xs" >}}
+{{< fig src="holiday lantern scene.jpg" title="holiday lantern image" align="right" class="max-w-xs" >}}

-Anacortes Schools Foundation (ASF) raises and directs a ton of money for scholarships, programs, learning experiences, and materials benefitting our students from preschool through college entrance.
+Anacortes Schools Foundation (ASF) raises and directs money for scholarships, programs, learning experiences, and materials benefitting our students from preschool through college entrance.
 One of their major fundraising events, Celebrate the Season, is coming up and they've asked for our help!

 [Sign up](https://www.signupgenius.com/go/10c0d44aead2da3f58-items) to purchase an item and bring it to the PTA office by Nov 25th with a note "For Nicole" on it.
 The items will be compiled in a phenomenal, jaw-dropping basket for the event on Dec 7.